Raymond Morel

 The CSTD WGEC 2.0, a multi-stakeholder group of experts held four meetings, with valuable contributions, discussions and draft recommendations, but did not come to a consensual agreement on a report with recommendations.
 This outcome indicates the difficulty of the task, and reflects the complexity political situation.
 The discussions contributed to better understanding of the issues and different positions and serve as basis for further deliberations.

-The WSIS+10 outcome document reaffirms the tasks of the CSTD related to its mandate on WSIS and calls for “the continuation of annual reports on the implementation of outcomes of the World Summit on the Information Society, through the Commission on Science and Technology for Development, to the Economic and Social Council, taking into account the follow-up and review of the 2030 Agenda for Sustainable Development, and in this regard invite the high-level political forum on sustainable development to consider the annual reports of the Commission on Science and Technology for Development.
+“the continuation of annual reports on the implementation of outcomes of the World Summit on the Information Society, through the Commission on Science and Technology for Development, to the Economic and Social Council, taking into account the follow-up and review of the 2030 Agenda for Sustainable Development, and in this regard invite the high-level political forum on sustainable development to consider the annual reports of the Commission on Science and Technology for Development.
 We encourage the members of the United Nations Group on the Information Society to contribute to the reports.”

 I hope to have given you some insight into the work of the Commission in general and related to WSIS in particular.
 This year the WSIS Forum once again showcases good practices and successes of the multi-stakeholder cooperation.
 The valuable information related projects, the discussions and recommendations will be reported to the CSTD for consideration during its upcoming annual meeting and will be taken into account in the drafting the ECOSOC resolution on “Assessment of the progress made in the implementation of and follow-up to the outcomes of the World Summit on the Information Society”.